Myotonic Dystrophy (DM)

 DM is divided into two types.

-Type 1 DM (DM1) occurs when a gene on chromosome 19 called DMPK contains an abnormally expanded section.
+Type 1 DM (DM1), long known as Steinert disease, occurs when a gene on chromosome 19 called DMPK contains an abnormally expanded section located close to the regulation region of another gene, SIX5.

-Type 2 DM (DM2) is caused by an abnormally expanded section in a gene on chromosome 3 called ZNF9.
+Type 2 DM (DM2), recognized in 1994 as a milder version of DM1, is caused by an abnormally expanded section in a gene on chromosome 3 called ZNF9.
 DM2 was originally called PROMM, for proximal myotonic myopathy, a term that has remained in use but is somewhat less common than the term DM2.

 What are the symptoms of DM?